At a glance:

 Additional treatment will vary depending on the underlying cause but may include:

-Abscess: Surgery to open and clean the abscess and antibiotics.
+- Abscess: Surgery to open, drain and flush the abscess and antibiotics.

 - Hepatic lipidosis: Aggressive nutritional support, fluid therapy and anti-nausea medication.

 - Viral infection: Anti-viral medication and supportive care.

 - Parasitic worms: Anti-worming medication to treat roundworm, supportive care for cats with heartworm.

 - Stress: Determining the underlying cause of stress, grief or depression.
 In some cases, changes to the household dynamics and/or antidepressants may be prescribed.

 - Pancreatitis: Painkillers, anti-nausea medication, nutritional support and in some cases, antibiotics.

 - Poisoning: Gastric decontamination, activated charcoal to bind to the toxin and prevent further absorption, and where available, an antidote.

 - Heat stroke: Cool the cat down with fluids such as cool enema to treat heat stroke, along with emergency supportive care.